cooljeanius/A_New_Order/README_egallager_mods.txt

 28 Lorin: copyediting, message captions
 29 Epilogue: minor copyediting

-Also, I forget which scenario this was, but there was a point in the campaign where you were reduced to only being able to recruit peasants, and I got tired of that and added back the ability to recruit fencers earlier than was intended, so now I'll probably want to edit a message in S24 (Fall of Freetown) to reflect that (I didn't do that my first time thru though, because it's a story-only scenario)
+Also, I forget which scenario this was (S19c: The Oracle, perhaps?), but there was a point in the campaign where you were reduced to only being able to recruit peasants, and I got tired of that and added back the ability to recruit fencers earlier than was intended, so now I'll probably want to edit a message in S24 (Fall of Freetown) to reflect that (I didn't do that my first time thru though, because it's a story-only scenario)

 Note that some of my edits to this fork took place in a separate repo before I decided to make it a separate add-on.
 These edits were in my general